Quasar Linux attacks developers to steal credentials

 A new remote access trojan, Quasar Linux, is directly targeting software developers.
 Its goal is not just to steal personal data, but to infiltrate systems to extract access keys and passwords.
 With these credentials, attackers seek to compromise the supply chain, inserting malicious code into legitimate applications to infect thousands of end users without raising suspicion.

-A developer in front of their PC with code on the screen, while a digital shadow in the shape of a lock and red keys looms over them, symbolizing the theft of credentials by Quasar Linux.
+A developer in front of their PC with code on the screen, while a digital shadow shaped like a lock and red keys looms over them, symbolizing credential theft by Quasar Linux.

 How the Quasar RAT operates in development environments 🛡️